 David Hartmann awoke to a bizarre image on March 4.
 The Skokie resident saw a large man tearing, kicking and destroying his neighbor's $300 steel mailbox at 3 a.m.

-The incident occurred in the 7800 block of East Prairie Road, and Hartmann, along with several of his neighbors, was already dealing with incidents of vandalism for some time.
+The incident occurred in the 7800 block of East Prairie Road, and Hartmann, along with several of his neighbors, was already dealing with

 So, Hartmann called the police, stayed on the line with the dispatcher and followed the suspect down the street as he left the area.

 “I made sure to keep myself a half a block away from him and police were on the line with me the entire time,” Hartmann told Skokie Patch.
 “We’ve just had enough.”

 Skokie police arrived several minutes later and spotted Jordan A. Barnes, 22, of the 7600 block of East Prairie Road, walking southbound in the general area of the alleged crime.

 , officers asked Barnes to stop, at which point he turned around, clenched his fists and began skipping toward police as if he was going to attack them.